Principles, Practices, and Caveats of Linking

 <ref>

-to point within a portfolio, but it is always safest to use a
+to point within an edition directory, but it is always safest to use a

 <ptr>

-to link within your portfolio.In practice, use the
+to link within your edition.In practice, use the

 <ptr>